orbeon/orbeon-forms-doc/form-runner/persistence/flat-view.md

 ### Repetition column names

-[SINCE Orbeon Forms 2024.1] For repeated sections and grids, the view includes the repetition number for the current repeated section or grid, as well as for any enclosing repeated section.
+[\[SINCE Orbeon Forms 2024.1\]](/release-notes/orbeon-forms-2024.1.md) For repeated sections and grids, the view includes the repetition number for the current repeated section or grid, as well as for any enclosing repeated section.
 The column names are generated as follows:

 ```
 #{repeated_section_or_grid}_repetition